DJ Frenchie was one of the original DJs on PCRL, presenting the third programme on its first day.

 Sadly, like SCR before them, Fresh seemed to get more hassle than other stations.
 It is thought this may have been due to the frequency of 95, which is quite close to a number of BBC local radio stations.
 Indeed, reception of Fresh FM to the North of Birmingham (eg Handsworth and Erdington) was often difficult, due to receiver interference from adjacent stations.

-However, Fresh FM still managed to continue into early 1990.
+However, Fresh FM still managed to continue into the early 1990s.

 To save any item from the list then right click and ‘Save Target As…’